Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

 As explained in previous sections one of our goals is to quantify the capability of different unsupervised manifold methods to capture the illumination and location changes in egocentric videos.
-Our approach follows the experimental findings of previous works, on which global features such as Color-Histograms and GIST are used to describe the general characteristics of the scene \cite{Li2013b, Oliva2001}.
+Our approach follows the experimental findings of previous works, on which global features such as color histograms and GIST are used to describe the general characteristics of the scene \cite{Li2013b, Oliva2001}.
 Figure \ref{fig:diagram} summarizes our approach.
-In the left part are the feature extraction and the unsupervised training.
-The right part shows the post-learning evaluation.
-The manual labels are used only in the shaded blocks of the diagram.
-The rest of this section introduces the datasets, motivates the global features and manifold methods, and concludes explaining the hyperparameter selection and the post-learning analysis.
+Feature extraction and unsupervised training modules can be found in the left part of the picture, while the right part shows the post-learning evaluation.
+Manual labels are used in the shaded blocks of the diagram only.
+The remainder of this section introduces the datasets, motivates the global features and manifold methods, and concludes explaining the hyperparameter selection and the post-learning analysis.